IgniteUI/indigo-design-docfx/en/components/date-picker.md

 ## Styling

-The Time Picker comes with styling flexibility through the various options for header background and title colors, as well as text colors for the selected hour, minute, and meridiem (AM/PM).
+The Date Picker comes with styling flexibility through the various options for header background and title colors, as well as text colors for the selected date, current date etc.

 <img class="responsive-img" src="../images/datepicker_styling.png" srcset="../images/datepicker_styling@2x.png 2x" />